“Ace aviation reporter David Cenciotti…” Wired’s Danger Room

 Still, the views expressed here are his alone and have not been authorized by, and do not necessarily reflect the views of his employer.

 “The Aviationist has consistently had the best analysis…” Bruce Schneier

-Click on the thumbnails below to watch his TV interviews:
+Click on the thumbnails below to watch some of his TV interviews.

 Below, you can find a name of the contributors who help us keep this weblog updated by providing pictures, reports, heads ups, or suggestions.

 - Richard Clements – Gloucester – UK

 - Tony Lovelock – Bishop’s Stortford – UK

 - Giovanni Maduli – Rome – Italy